Academic Catalog

 The Department of Agriculture provides courses at the graduate level in technical agriculture and horticulture.
 Students receiving graduate credit must meet additional specified requirements.

-Graduate students have the choice of two degree concentrations: Master of Science in Technology Management with a concentration in Agriculture Operations, or a Master of Arts in Education with an Agriculture Education concentration.
+Graduate students have the choice of two degrees: Master of Science in Biology and Master of Science in Technology Management with a concentration in Agriculture Operations.

-The Master of Arts in Education with a concentration in Agriculture Education is offered through the College of Education and Applied Human Sciences, in cooperation with the Department of Agriculture.
-Information and requirements for this program can be found in the College of Education and Applied Human Sciences section of this Catalog.
+The Master of Science in Biology is available to graduate students interested in agriculture and animal science through co-advising by faculty in the Department of Agriculture and offered through the Department of Biological Sciences.
+Information and requirements for this program can be found in the offered through the Department of Biological Sciences section of this Catalog.

 The Master of Science in Technology Management with a concentration in Agriculture Operations is offered through the Department of Applied Engineering and Technology in cooperation with the Department of Agriculture.
 Information and requirements for this program can be found in the Department of Applied Engineering and Technology section of this Catalog.